There’s always beauty in good design, but good design isn’t always beautiful.

 A visually stunning site with poor user experience, usability, and little relevance or utility, is probably doomed to be left in the dustbins of the web.

-Steven Bradley, the author of a number of design books including Design Fundamentals: Elements, Attributes, & Principals, translated Maslow’s hierarchy of needs into a hierarchy of needs for design.
+Steven Bradley, the author of a number of design books, including Design Fundamentals: Elements, Attributes, & Principals, translated Maslow’s hierarchy of needs into a hierarchy of needs for the design.

 The most important need are functionality, reliability, and usability.
 You’ll notice that all of the examples we’ve offered in this article meet those needs.